wabubby/Econ-Obsidian/CIE 3M1a/Floor Prices.md

-a form of [[Government Market Intervention]] of setting a minimum allowed price:
+a form of [[Government Market Interventions]] of setting a minimum allowed price:

 If set below the varying equilibrium point:
 - demand outweighs supply, creating **surplus**